April 8, 1892: Gladys Louise Smith is born to John Charles and Charlotte Smith (née Hennessey) at 211 University Avenue

 April 1917: The United States enters World War I, which had been raging in Europe for about four years.
-Mary embarks on a two-film deal with Zukor to be directed by Cecil B. DeMille in A Romance of the Redwoods and The Little American, will be directed by Cecil B. DeMille.
+Mary’s next two films, A Romance of the Redwoods and The Little American, will be directed by Cecil B. DeMille.

 Autumn 1917: Mary again successfully portrays a young girl in Rebecca of Sunnybrook Farm (released in September) and A Little Princess (released in November), both adapted by Frances Marion from popular novels.

 January 21, 1918: Mary’s acting triumph, Stella Maris, is released.
 Playing the dual roles of pampered invalid Stella Maris and homely orphan Unity Blake, Mary transforms herself into two distinct physical personas.

 April 1918: Mary, Douglas Fairbanks, Marie Dressler and Charlie Chaplin tour the country promoting Liberty Bonds.
 Together they sell over $18 billion in bonds, and the world discovers the power movie stars have over the public.

-September 29, 1918: Johanna Enlists is released, a film in which Mary supports the Allied soldiers by telling them not to come back until they’ve taken “the germ out of Germany!”
+September 29, 1918: Johanna Enlists is released, a film in which Mary encourages support for the Allied cause and tells soldiers not to come back until they’ve taken “the germ out of Germany!”

 October 22, 1918: Beth Fairbanks files for divorce on grounds of infidelity, without naming a correspondent.

 November 6, 1918: Mary parts ways with Adolph Zukor, accepting an offer from First National Exhibitors’ Circuit for $675,000 plus half of the profits for three pictures.

-January 15, 1919: Seeking total financial and artistic control of the production and distribution of their films, Mary Pickford, Douglas Fairbanks, Charlie Chaplin, D.W.
+January 15, 1919: Hearing rumors of studio consolidations and fearing it would limit their artistic and financial control over their productions, Mary Pickford, Douglas Fairbanks, Charlie Chaplin, D.W.
 Griffith and William S. Hart draw up a letter of intention to form United Artists.

 February 5, 1919: After losing Hart to a deal with Adolph Zukor, Pickford, Fairbanks, Chaplin and Griffith officially join forces to form United Artists Corporation.